Accounts Receivable

 Extended payment terms can strain small suppliers reliant on that income to cover expenses, underscoring the importance of cash flow management in an entity’s success.
 Effective cash flow management involves controlling the inflow and outflow of funds to ensure financial stability.

-What is Ageing of Accounts Receivable?
+Ageing of Accounts Receivable

 The process known as accounts receivable ageing is a strategic approach utilised by businesses to manage and assess the money owed to them by customers.
 This method is crucial for effective debtor management and optimising the collection of payments.